Ioana-Simion/egnn-jax/blogpost.md

 ---

-In this blog post, we discuss and extend on the findings of the PMLR 2021 paper titled ["E(n) Equivariant Graph Neural Networks"](http://proceedings.mlr.press/v139/satorras21a/satorras21a.pdf).
-This paper introduces a more efficient way of implementing equivariance in graph neural networks, which we adapt for transformer architectures.
-While equivariant transformers do already exist, we propose a novel method of leveraging these equivariances which plays into the transformer's strengths.
+This blogpost serves as an introduction to our novel implementation of equivariance for transformer architectures.
+While equivariant transformers do already exist, we propose a method that utilizes two encoders for the node and edge information separately.
+This allows for more flexibility in the inputs we provide.

 This blogpost serves three purposes:
-1. Explain the fundamental ideas of equivariance for neural networks introduced by Satorras et al. (2021).
+1. Explain the ideas of equivariance in transformer networks while also explaining some of the methods used.
-2. Verify the authors' claims by reproducing their results.
+2. Providing an overview of some reproduction results for other methods (i.e., the Equivariant Graph Neural Network).
-3. Give an overview of our transformed-based method.
+3. Give an overview of our method and a comparison with the aforementioned reproduction results.

 ---

 ## **Equivariance in Neural Networks**

-As equivariance is prevalent in the natural sciences \[1, 2, 3\], it makes sense to utilize them for our neural networks.
-This is not a straightforward process, however, as encoding the positions directly does not guarantee that the network learns these geometric patterns properly and efficiently [citation here].
-Because of this, most methods use either invariant geometric information (i.e., between-point distances [citation here]) or covariant information (i.e., with steerable functions [citation here]).
+As equivariance is prevalent in the natural sciences \[1, 2, 3\], it makes sense to utilize them for our neural networks, especially given the evidence suggesting that it significantly improves performance through increasing the network's generalizability \[8\].
+Because of this, various techniques have been created based on this idea \[9, 10, 11\] and are still being expanded upon.

-With an origin spanning a few decades, Graph Neural Networks (GNNs) were introduced which bridged the gap between deep learning and graph processing \[4\].
-However, compared to other similar methods at the time, Satorras et al. (2021) introduce the idea of inputting the relative squared distance between two coordinates into the edge operation.
-This allows their method to bypass any expensive computations/approximations in comparison while retaining high performance levels.
+As a baseline, we compare our methods to varying architectures, with the first being the Graph Neural Network (GNN).
+It was introduced to bridge the gap between deep learning and graph processing as it operates within the graph domain \[4, 15, 16\].
+Here, we compare our method to that of \[5\], as it is a GNN implementation which inputs the relative squared distance between two coordinates into the edge operation.
+This method bypasses any expensive computations/approximations in comparison while retaining high performance levels, making it preferable compared to most other GNN architectures.

-To test the performance of their algorithm, we reproduce their main results, both qualitative and quantitative, on the QM9 [citation here] dataset.
+For all the aforementioned methods, we evaluate and reproduce their performance on the QM9 \[12, 13\] and N-body \[14\] datasets.
+The former is used to evaluate the model performances on invariant tasks due to only requiring property predictions.
+Meanwhile, the latter is to test how well each model can handle equivariance in the data.

-## **<a name="equiv">Equivariance</a>**
+## **<a name="recap">Recap of Equivariance</a>**

 Given a set of $T_g$ transformations on $X$ ($T_g: X \rightarrow X$) for an abstract group $g \in G$, a function $\varphi: X \rightarrow Y$ is equivariant to $g$ if an equivalent transformation exists on its output space $S_g: Y \rightarrow Y$ such that: